robinrottier/github-actions/README.md

-# GITHUB actions for ci workflow
+# GITHUB actions for a simple ci workflow

 Some utility actions for GITHUB workflows aiming to standardize a simple approach to the ci process, version strings and uploading files to the release on GITHUB.
 Primarilly written in powershell.